Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Concluding remarks and future research

 \section{Concluding remarks and future research}

-We introduced a novel zero-inflated stochastic volatility (SV) model that estimates the time-varying probability of exact zeros, leveraging the flexible framework of DGLMs.
-An efficient posterior Gibbs sampler, utilizing P\'{o}lya-Gamma augmentation, was developed to sample the time-varying probabilities effectively.
-Applying our model to a comprehensive dataset of disaggregated CPI inflation for the US, UK, Germany, and Japan, where zero-inflation was prevalent, we demonstrated that the zero-inflated model excels in capturing informative fluctuations in time-varying trends and volatility compared to traditional SV models, which often yield overly conservative estimates.
-In forecasting, the introduction of zero inflation improved performance across a larger number of disaggregated components and achieved better interval forecast coverage than the non-zero-inflated counterpart, particularly when zeros are prevalent.
+We introduced a novel zero-inflated SV model that estimates the time-varying probability of exact zeros, upon the flexible framework of DGLMs.
+A practical posterior Gibbs sampler utilizing P\'{o}lya--Gamma augmentation was developed to sample the time-varying probabilities efficiently.
+Using a comprehensive dataset of disaggregated CPI inflation for advanced economies with varying degrees of zero‑inflation, we showed that the zero‑inflated specification captures more informative fluctuations in time‑varying trends and volatility than standard SV models which tended to produce overly conservative or even erroneous estimates due to their assumption that exact zeros are generated via Gaussian likelihoods, and the consequent sensitivity to inherent spikes in the data.
+In forecasting, introducing zero-inflation improved point and interval forecast performance over the non-zero-inflated counterpart, particularly when zeros were prevalent.

 We conclude by mentioning avenues for further research.
-A key unanswered substantive question is the extent to which price staleness contributes to aggregate inflation persistence \citep{CogleyPrimiceriSargent2010, ChanKoopPotter2016, HwuKim2019} and how the Z-(M)UCSV model might quantify this relationship.
-An important methodological direction involves incorporating extensions of univariate (UC)SV models.
-Deterministic volatility feedback mechanisms have been explored in univariate (UC)SV models, such as those in \cite{Chan2017} and \cite{HuberPfarrhofer2021}, through stochastic volatility-in-mean models with time-varying parameters.
-These mechanisms could be incorporated alongside our proposed zero-inflated specification, and it would be worthwhile to empirically investigate whether such trend-volatility interactions exist in the context of disaggregated price inflation dynamics.
-Dynamic latent factor models \citep{AguilarWest2000, LopesCarvalho2007, DelNegroOtrok2008, GruberWest2016BA, LavineCronWest2020factorDGLMs} are widely used in macroeconomic and financial time-series to capture scalable, interpretable covariations.
-A pertinent question is how components cluster into factors and co-move with one another—a topic beyond the scope of this study, which focuses specifically on modeling zero-inflation.
-These directions offer promising avenues to enhance the understanding of price inflation processes.
-Extending the current framework to address these aspects remains a subject for future research.
+An unanswered substantive question is: to what extent price staleness contributes to aggregate inflation persistence \citep{CogleyPrimiceriSargent2010, ChanKoopPotter2016, HwuKim2019} and how the Z-(M)UCSV model might quantify this relationship.
+An important methodological direction would be incorporating existing extensions of univariate (UC)SV models.
+Deterministic volatility feedback mechanisms have been explored in univariate (UC)SV models, such as those in \cite{Chan2017} and \cite{HuberPfarrhofer2021}, through SV-in-mean models with time-varying parameters.
+It may be worthwhile to incorporate such alongside our proposed zero-inflated specification for improved fit.